GregoireHebert/reflexe-security-bundle/README.md

 1. Download ReflexeSecurityBundle using composer
 2. Enable the Bundle

-### Step 1: Download LswSecureControllerBundle using composer
+### Step 1: Download ReflexeSecurityBundle using composer

 Add ReflexeSecurityBundle in your composer.json: